nolcut/FaaSr-synthetic/README.md

 # Translator
-[WfFormat](https://wfcommons.org/) workflows can be translated into synthetic [FaaSr](https://faasr.io/) workflows containing two JSON files: a FaaSr JSON (that follows the FaaSr schema) and a FaaSr file JSON (that specifes file names and sizes for I/O replication)
+This project provides tools to translate [WfFormat](https://wfcommons.org/) workflows into synthetic [FaaSr](https://faasr.io/) workflows containing two JSON files:
+* a FaaSr JSON, following the FaaSr schema
+* a FaaSr file JSON, which specifies file names and sizes

 ## convert.py
 This program converts a WfFormat JSON to a FaaSr workflow and downloads the truncated files to S3